Douglas T. Picha

-Mr. Picha is a 1975 graduate of Washington State University where he received the Alumni Achievement Award in 2002.
-He remains a member of the Association for Healthcare Philanthropy (AHP).
-In 2006 he was the recipient of the AHP’s Si Seymour Award which is the highest honor given to an individual in the healthcare profession.
+Mr. Picha is a 1975 graduate of Washington State University (WSU) where he received the Alumni Achievement Award in 2002.
+In 2006 he was the recipient of the Association for Healthcare Philanthropy’s Si Seymour Award which is the highest honor given to an individual in the healthcare philanthropy profession.

-In 1990 Mr. Picha founded the Woodmark Group which is comprised of twenty-seven of the largest children’s hospitals in North America.
-From this organization comprised of peer institutions, he founded a North American $10,000 annual gift program known as the Children’s Circle of Care.
+In 1990 Mr. Picha founded the Woodmark Group which is comprised of twenty-nine of the world’s largest children’s hospitals.
+From this organization, which is comprised of peer institutions, he founded a North American $10,000 annual gift program known as the Children’s Circle of Care.
 This initiative was launched in September, 1995 with over 600 major donors.
-In 2021 there were over 8,000 CCC-level Donors who gave $1.1 billion.
+In 2023, there were nearly 8,000 CCC-level donors who together gave $830 million to their respective children’s hospitals.

 Office: Member